Timing closure: Timing optimization techniques

-When load capacitances are small, smaller logic gates can easily drive smaller load capacitances: $t(V_c) > t(V_b) > t(V_a)$.
+The drawbacks of larger gates, however, usually include higher capacitance on the input, more insertion delay, and higher power consumption.
+Therefore, when load capacitances are small, smaller logic gates are preferred as long as they can meet the timing constraints.

 This diagram shows how inserting a buffer helps reduce the load on a logic gate.Gate vB drives five outputs, resulting in a higher load capacitance and path delay.By adding a buffer y, the fan-out is separated, which can reduce the load on vB and improving its delay.